 Ma-Ma arms herself, before Dredd enters her room, with an explosive charge that will detonate if she dies, but Dredd simply shoots her, doses her with Slo-Mo, and throws her to her death.

-Complete Monster: Ma-Ma Madrigal, de facto ruler of The Peach Trees apartment complex.
-First introduced by having three people skinned alive, then thrown out over a very long drop while given drugs to slow their perception of time.
-Ma-Ma has the Peach Trees complex shut down to trap Dredd and his trainee inside and has no compunction opening fire into a crowd of civilians with gatling guns to kill the two.
+Complete Monster: Madeline "Ma-Ma" Madrigal, de facto ruler of the Peach Trees apartment complex, is first introduced by having several people skinned alive, then thrown out a very long drop while given drugs to slow their perception of time.
+Ma-Ma has the Peach Trees complex shut down to trap Dredd and his trainee inside and has no compunction opening fire into a crowd of civilians with Gatling guns to kill the two.

 Fans' complaints over similarities to The Raid and the film not exploring Mega City One enough have constantly popped up, despite the film being in production before The Raid came out and its low budget not allowing any full exploration of the city.

-There's also the comic fans' rage that the movie was not about "Judge Death", the dimension-hopping death god.
+There's also the Vocal Minority of comic fans raging that the movie was not about "Judge Death", the dimension-hopping death god.
 Apparently the idea that this movie was intended to serve as an introduction to the Dredd setting (and its insanely vicious but common "mundane" cases) rather than the more fantastical elements just doesn't fly.
-Though, to be fair, the comic fans have embraced the movie with open arms with many campaigning for a sequel.

 Moral Event Horizon: Ma-Ma crosses it for some in the audience in her very first scene, in which she orders a trio of drug dealers Flayed Alive.
 She crosses it for everyone else when she callously massacres an entire floor of innocent people just to kill the two protagonist Judges.
 Which she fails at doing.